Manage ankle pain caused by osteoarthritis, nerve compression and other chronic conditions

 After a diagnosis of chronic or degenerative ankle pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for chronic ankle pain.
+ActivBody is the TENS machine we suggest for chronic ankle pain

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation; plus it will help keep your joints mobile.